Award

 Evaluation Responsibilities

-The Procurement Officer should evaluate the commercial aspects of the tenders separately, including the price evaluation
+The buyer should evaluate the commercial aspects of the tenders separately, including the price evaluation

 As a matter of good practice, no member of the evaluation panel should assess both the quality/technical elements and the commercial elements of the tender.